Jobeer1/Ubuntu-Patient-Care/orthanc-source/NASIntegration/QUICK_START.md

 - **💰 Cost-effective** using free, open-source software
 - **🛡️ Secure** patient sharing with automatic expiration
 - **👥 User-friendly** - no technical training required
+- **🔧 Maintainable** - Recently refactored to modular architecture for easier development and support

+---

+**For detailed technical information about the recent backend refactoring, see `BACKEND_REFACTORING_2025.md`**